morph-l2/morph-doc/docs/how-morphism-works/2-morphism-modular-design.md

 Every Layer 2 needs a Layer 1, for Morphism, it's Ethereum.

-Layer 1 serves the role that provide data avaibility and final settlements.
+Layer 1 serves the role that provides data availability and final settlements.

 Morphism deployed several important contracts to let Layer 1 as the final judges and data storage place.
-This is a must for all layer 2s if they want to ulitimately inherit the safety of Ethereum.
+This is a must for all layer 2s if they want to ultimately inherit the safety of Ethereum.

 ### 6 Morphism Components

 #### L2 Node

-L2 node plays a pivotal role in overall architecture design, serving as a hub for multiple other modules to interact and exchange information through.
-Various roles require L2 node as an integral part of their normal operation.
+The L2 node plays a pivotal role in overall architectural design, serving as a hub for multiple other modules to interact and exchange information through.
+Various roles require L2 nodes as an integral part of their normal operation.

-L2 node itself is also divided into different components, each with its own specific function:
+The L2 node itself is also divided into different components, each with its own specific function:

 ##### Transactions Manager (Mempool)